LauraElKaim/Project_Three_Body_Problem/README.md

 ## Plan

 - Creation of the repository and branches.
-- Solving differentials equations to associated the problem
+- Solving differentials equations to associated the problem.
 - Differentials equations programming for 2 bodies.
 - Differentials equations programming for 3 bodies.
 - Unit tests.